elmundio87/knife-gui/notes.md

 - Provide a UI with labelled [text|check]boxes taken from the plugin usage guide
 - Native windows look and feel
 - Provide a way to save+load plugin configurations (xml/yml/??)
+- Will be packaged as a gem
+- Install new plugins from the GUI
+- Be able to update gems (ie. run bundle install && bundle update)